Vanherwegentim/CompSciSchakel/Gegevens_Structuren/Samenvatting Gegevensstructuren en Algoritmen.md

 Since the algorithm just finds the smallest element every time, the fact that an array might already be partially ordered will not make a difference.

+ **Average case:** $\textasciitilde{}n^2/2$

 ### Insertion sort

 #### How does it work?

 This algorithm is in place so we do not need extra space.
 We work from left to right and compare each element to the element to the left of it.
-If the element is smaller we swap them, if it is not we move on to the next element and consider that part sorted.
+If the element is smaller we swap them, if it is not, we move on to the next element and consider that part sorted.

 ![image-20230324133922898](img/image-20230324133922898.png)